FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 It is presumably home to wolves and tigers.[^2823]

 ### Politics
 Those who attempt to escape are considered "cowards"; offenders are added to the "coward list" for thirty years.
 Attempts of escaping include all forms of turning back.[^2823]

+Wu Duo Guo designates a "national-level apology" for issues pertaining to the reputation of Wu Duo Guo; this apology is described as a ritual performed at noon toward the south, requiring the offender to continuously carry out the Three Kneelings and Nine Kowtows (三跪九叩) until sunset.[^2604]

 ### History
 In 1995, a Superstitious Worship Basin was stolen, causing a war with Hao Duo Guo named by historians as "荔枝事變".
 It lasted for roughly ten years, until they realised the fight was all for nothing.[^2113]